-✵Ben Jing, or Shen Nong Ben Cao Jing or Shen Nong's Herbal, one of China's earliest materia medica, believed to be a book of the 1st century B.C. with its authorship attributed to the ancient emperor "the Divine Peasant" Shen Nong.
-The book is the earliest existing pharmacological monograph that survived till today, the first systematic summary of China's early clinical experience in the use of herbs, and has been regarded as a classic work of traditional Chinese medicine.
+✵Ben Jing, also known as Shen Nong Ben Cao Jing, or Shen Nong's Herbal, it is one of China's earliest materia medica.
+It occurs in the 1st century B.C. and its authorship is attributed to the ancient emperor Shen Nong (the Divine Peasant).
+It is the earliest pharmacological monograph that survives till today, and the first systematic summary of China's early clinical experience in the use of herbs.
+It is regarded as a classic work of traditional Chinese medicine.

 Ben Jing (Shen Nong Ben Cao Jing)